Giacomo Bonaventura: Al-Shabab

 On 5 August 2024, Saudi Pro League club Al-Shabab signed Bonaventura on a one-year contract, with an option for a second year.
+He departed the club in the summer of 2025 as a free agent.

+On 5 March 2026, Bonaventura officially announced his retirement from professional football at the age of 36.

 International career

 After featuring with under-19, under-20 levels, Bonaventura made his debut with the senior squad on 31 May 2013, in a 4–0 friendly victory against San Marino in Bologna, under Cesare Prandelli.
 His second appearance for Italy came 16 months later, in a friendly against Albania, during which he managed to assist Stefano Okaka's match–winning goal in a 1–0 victory in Genoa.
 In May 2016, he was named to Antonio Conte's preliminary 30-man Italy squad for UEFA Euro 2016.
 However he was later left out of the final 23-man squad for the tournament.

 At 34 years, one month and 22 days, Bonaventura became the oldest player to score his debut goal for Italy when he found the back of the net against Malta in a Euro 2024 qualifier at Stadio San Nicola in Bari on 14 October 2023.
-The record had been held by Sassuolo striker Ciccio Caputo since 7 October 2020 after he tallied his inaugural goal at age 33 years and 62 days on 7 October 2020 in 6-0 friendly victory over Moldova.
+The record had been held by Sassuolo striker Ciccio Caputo since 7 October 2020 after he tallied his inaugural goal at age 33 years and 62 days on 7 October 2020 in 6–0 friendly victory over Moldova.